nextgenthemes/advanced-responsive-video-embedder/readme/50-installation-faq-screenshots.md

 ### How do I embed videos from a unlisted providers / iframes? ###

 This plugin not changes anything to usual HTML `<iframe>` embed codes you have to use the shortcode creator dialog and paste iframe embed codes there or write them manually.
 They will become `[arve url="https://..."]`.
 The url represents what is the `src` in HTML embeds.
-It works as simple as this, if the [arve] shortcode does not detect a knows URL structure then it will treat the URL as a `src` for the iframe.
+It works as simple as this, if the [arve] shortcode does not detect a known URL structure then it will treat the URL as a `src` for the iframe.

-### Why does my Youtube video not repeat/loop? ###
+### Why does my YouTube video not repeat/loop? ###

 This plugins embed is considered as 'custom player' by YouTube so you have to pass the video ID as playlist parameters to make the loop work.

 `[arve url="https://www.youtube.com/watch?v=pvRqvX413Ik" parameters="loop=1&playlist=pvRqvX413Ik"]`

+## Screenshots ##

+1. Main Options
+2. Pro Options
+3. Features